MG-RAST/Skycore/README.md

 Tool to push Docker images into Shock and pull from Shock.
 Preserves some metadata and uses etcd configuration to deploy Docker images.

 ## Get Skycore binary
-Either use the Dockerfile in this repository to statically compile skycore (The Dockerfile contains some more comments), or download pre-compiled binary:
+Either use the Dockerfile in this repository to statically compile skycore (The Dockerfile contains some more comments), or download pre-compiled binary (amd64):

 ```bash
 wget https://github.com/wgerlach/Skycore/releases/download/latest/skycore